Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### Confirm the Ending :new:
 > Check if a string (first argument, str) ends with the given target string (second argument, target).

+### Factorialize a Number :arrows_clockwise:
+> Returns the factorial of the provided integer.